The Marlow Award is in recognition of the most meritorious contributions to physical chemistry or chemical physics.

 - Candidates may NOT nominate themselves

-- Open to UK and Republic of Ireland only
+- The award is open to candidates based in the UK or Republic of Ireland only

-- Candidates will ordinarily be eligible up to the tenth anniversary of the award of their PhD degree and assessment will be based on work published during that time.
+- Candidates are eligible up until the tenth anniversary of the award of their PhD, and assessment for this award will be based on work published during this ten year period.

-- Candidates without a PhD must be 35 years old or below on 31 January 2015.
+- Candidates without a PhD must be 35 years old or under on 31 January 2015.
 Appropriate consideration will be given to those who have taken career breaks or followed different study paths.

 - When nominating recent Award and Prize winners, please remember that a person cannot be rewarded twice for substantially the same body of work